-The filing is everything you would crave for an apple pie.
-It’s a mix of Honeycrisp and Granny Smith apples along with cinnamon, ginger, cloves and nutmeg.
+It’s a mix of Honeycrisp and Granny Smith apples along with cinnamon, ginger, cloves and nutmeg–everything you would crave for an apple pie.

-With the filling prepped, I roll out the bottom crust and put it in the dish.
+With the filling ready, roll out the bottom crust and put it in the dish.

-To finish the pie, I crimp the edges and brush the top with an egg wash and sprinkle on sanding sugar for a sweet crunch.
+Before finishing the pie, crimp the edges and brush the top with egg wash and sprinkle on sanding sugar for a sweet crunch.

 Salted Caramel Apple Pie